In 1914, more than 40,000 Australians and New Zealanders left Albany, bound for the Great War. This is their story.

 The National Anzac Centre experience concludes with the discovery of each Anzac’s fate and the opportunity for visitors to document their own feelings through an interactive wall which displays their message within the National Anzac Centre.

 The Centre opened on 1 November 2014, to mark the centenary of the Australian and New Zealand troop convoys’ departure from Albany’s King George Sound to enter the First World War.

-Australian Tourism Accreditation Barbeque Cafe Carpark Caters for challenges with learning and communication Caters for hearing impairment Caters for limited mobility Caters for vision impairment Coach Parking Enquiry Desk Family Family Friendly Food and Refreshments History & Heritage Interactive Centre International Interpretive Centre Lookouts Picnic Area Public Toilet Restaurant Shop Walk Wheelchair access
+Australian Tourism Accreditation Barbeque Cafe Carpark Caters for challenges with learning and communication Caters for hearing impairment Caters for limited mobility Caters for vision impairment Coach Parking Enquiry Desk Family Family Friendly Food and Refreshments History & Heritage Interactive Centre International Interpretive Centre Lookouts Picnic Area Public Toilet Restaurant Shop Signature Experiences Walk Walks Wheelchair access

 Your ticket to the National Anzac Centre includes guided access to the historical buildings of Princess Royal Fortress.